 Established in 1882, Menzies Creek Primary School resides amidst the picturesque Dandenong Ranges, priding itself on fostering a vibrant and engaged learning environment.
-Guided by our overarching vision of cultivating curious, caring, lifelong learners, we actively uphold our core values through three fundamental school guidelines: do your best, help others succeed and, respect the environment
+Guided by our overarching vision of cultivating curious, caring, lifelong learners, we actively uphold our core values of gratitude, respect, persistence, and kindness through three fundamental school guidelines: do your best, help others succeed and, respect the environment.

-In 2023, our dedicated students and staff collaborated to identify four key values-gratitude, respect, persistence, and kindness-reflecting our collective ethos.
 From Foundation to Year 6, our passionate educators collaborate harmoniously to deliver the Victorian curriculum, emphasising immersive and authentic learning experiences.
 Utilising high-impact teaching methodologies and robust well-being strategies, they ensure optimal and transferrable learning outcomes.

-Central to our educational approach are the incorporation of essential learning assets-communication, collaboration, research, self-management, and critical thinking-embedded within learning intentions, success criteria, and student goal-setting.
+Central to our educational approach are the incorporation of essential learning assets-communication, collaboration, research, self-management, and critical thinking embedded within learning intentions, success criteria, and student goal-setting.
 Our teachers are ardent learners themselves, engaging in Professional Learning Communities (PLCs) to exchange knowledge and insights.
 Peer observations and continuous professional development further enrich our teaching practices.
 Professional Learning Communities catered to different year levels, fostering collaborative learning among educators.
 At Menzies Creek Primary, inclusivity is paramount.
 We embrace students of diverse abilities, ensuring tailored learning experiences that cater to individual needs.
 Student voice and agency are actively nurtured, with students assuming leadership roles and contributing to curriculum development and assessment processes.
 We place great emphasis on family involvement, fostering a strong partnership between home and school.
 Families actively participate in classroom activities, intervention programs, fundraising events, and school excursions.
 Our proactive School Council and its subcommittees further enhance community engagement.

-In 2023, our preschool program provided a holistic transition to formal education for three- and four-year-olds.
 Collaborative partnerships with feeder secondary schools facilitate a seamless transition for our graduating Year 6 students, ensuring continuity in their educational journey.

-In the same year, our school welcomed 144 students from diverse backgrounds, including Indigenous, Out of Home Care, and those supported by the Program for Students with a Disability/Disability & Inclusion (Tier 3).
-With a School Financial Operations Index (SFOE) of 0.2456, our staffing comprises dedicated professionals committed to student success and well-being.
+In the same year, our school welcomed 113 students from diverse backgrounds, including Indigenous, Out of Home Care, and those supported by the Program for Students with a Disability/Disability & Inclusion (Tier 3).
+With a low School Financial Operations Index (SFOE) band value of 0.2456, our staffing comprises dedicated professionals committed to student success and well-being.